How to Improve Your CV in 2026: 10 Actionable Tips

 See the related blog article on how long should a CV be for more information and valuable tips.

-2. Add must-have sections
+2. Add must-have CV sections

 Must-have CV sections: